GraphiteEditor/Graphite/website/content/learn/introduction/features-and-limitations.md

 A prototype Brush tool exists letting you draw simple doodles and sketches.
 However it is very limited in its capabilities and there are multiple bugs and performance issues with the feature.
 It can be used in a limited capacity, but don't expect to paint anything too impressive using raster brushes quite yet.

 The raster-based Imaginate feature enables you to synthesize artwork using generative AI based on text descriptions.
 With it, you can also nondestructively modify your vector art and imported images.
 You can inpaint (or outpaint) the content in a specific masked part of an image or use it to touch up quick-and-dirty compositions.
-This feature is temporarily out of comission but will be resurrected, and further improved upon, in early 2024.
+This feature is temporarily out of comission but will be resurrected, and further improved upon, in the near future.

 ### Procedural design